Uncertainty Quantification Metrics for Deep Regression: Theory

 In other words, the size of $S^{\AE}_{\land}(\alpha)$ is a fraction $\alpha$ of the entire set $S$, and all absolute errors in $S^{\AE}_{\land}(\alpha)$ are larger than those in $S^{\AE}_{\lor}(\alpha)$.
 We also define analogous partitions $S_{\land}^U(\alpha)$ and $S_{\lor}^U(\alpha)$ with respect to the uncertainty:

 With these partitions in place, we define:

 AUSE computes the normalized area between the two curves $\MAE(S_{\lor}^U(\alpha))$ and $\MAE(S_{\lor}^{\AE}(\alpha))$ formed by varying $\alpha$ from 0 to 1.
 The curve $\MAE(S_{\lor}^{\AE}(\alpha))$ is called the \textit{oracle}, which represents a lower bound on sparsification.
-In practice, the integral \eqref{eq:ause} is replaced with summing over finte test set samples.
-See Fig.\ \ref{fig:sparsification} for an example.
+In practice, the integral \eqref{eq:ause} is replaced with summing over finite test set samples.
+See Fig.\ \ref{fig:sparsification} for an example of an AUSE sparsification plot.

+Since AUSE is computed as the difference between two curve, the definitive lower bound is zero, but there is no clear upper bound.

 \parsection{Calibration Error} The reliability diagram \citep{niculescu2005} and the expected calibration error \citep{naeini2015} are originally diagnostic tools for classification models that compare sample accuracy against predicted confidence.
 However, this approach does not apply to regression tasks.
 Therefore, \citet{kuleshov2018} introduce a calibration plot for regression tasks in terms of the cumulative distribution function from the model, and summarize it with \textit{CE} as a numerical score.
 Formally, let the predicted probability distribution of an input $\x_i$ be $ P(y_i | \theta) = F(\x_i;\theta). $ The empirical frequency is then defined as